Published March 2020

 - The CMPA will continue to provide members with liability protection for medical-legal difficulties arising as a result of care provided in Canada during public health emergencies and catastrophic events.

 - In a catastrophic event, the Association would generally exercise its discretion to extend assistance to members who provide medical care outside their usual field of practice or who provide care in Canada, but outside their designated province of work.

 - Physicians are encouraged to prepare themselves and their practices for a possible pandemic/catastrophic event.
 This may include familiarizing themselves with the recommendations and guidelines issued by relevant authorities and agencies, adopting appropriate procedures and obtaining required supplies.

-- Despite the challenging conditions of a pandemic/catastrophic event, physicians will be relied on to act professionally on behalf of their patients.
+- Despite the challenging conditions of a pandemic/catastrophic event, physicians will be expected to continue to act professionally on behalf of their patients.

 - Members should document their rationale for decisions under crisis situations to assist in the event of medical-legal difficulties.

 - Physicians' participation in pandemic preparations may be the best way to bring a physician perspective to the discussions.